Freedom Caucus: Respect for Marriage Act

 In July 2022, the caucus split over the Respect for Marriage Act, which recognized a statutory right to same-sex marriage.
-Chairman Scott Perry (R-PA) joined 46 other Republicans (as well as all Democrats) in voting for the bill, (Perry later voted against final passage of the bill) but the rest of the Freedom Caucus opposed it, adopting a formal position urging Senate Republicans to block the bill.
+All caucus members voted against except Chairperson Scott Perry (R-PA), who joined 46 other Republicans and all Democrats in voting for the bill.
+The Freedom Caucus adopted a formal position urging Senate Republicans to block the bill, and Perry later voted against its final passage.
 To take a formal position on legislation, the Freedom Caucus requires the support of 80% of the caucus's members.